DeanNguyen98/LibraryMVCProject/README.md

 ## Development Guide

-- Initial merge with main-branch is done.
+Initial merge with main-branch is done.
 Admin branch now mirrors main branch

+1. Commit to github
 **If Admin team:**

 Run: git checkout Admin
 For commit/push to github repo:
 Only run git push origin Admin.
 Do not push to main-branch

-**If User team: **
+**If User team:**

 Run:git checkout User
 For commit/push to github repo: Only run git push origin User.

+2. Development
 Main development folders:
 Backend:
 - /Controller/Admin/ : where you write controllers for each views.
 For URL prefix we can avoid using the default MVC routing by defining [RoutePrefix(url/example)]